ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 # Impact Client v4 for MiniBlox

-The ultimate MiniBlox hacked client.
+The ultimate MiniBlox hacked client!
 Built for stealth, speed, and total domination.
 Fully dark-mode optimized with a modern UI and high performance.

 # EULA